I am a former scholar of classics and mythology. I enjoy writing about the ancient world, popular science, and my hobbies.

 - Goo in corners of eyes

 Some of these can also be symptoms of other illnesses.
 Consult your doctor about the possibility of other conditions linked to blepharitis.

 How to Treat Blepharitis

 Too much skin oil causes itchy red eyelids.
-So, if it's really blepharitis -- again, check with your doctor -- the solution is to clean your eyelids!
+So, if it's really blepharitis–again, check with your doctor–the solution is to clean your eyelids!
 But you can't use regular facial soap for oily skin, because eyes are too sensitive.
-Instead, my opthamologist recommended:
+Instead, my ophthalmologist recommended these methods:

-1) Mix warm water and Johnson's baby shampoo to gently wipe your eyelids, especially the upper and lower line of eyelashes where the skin flakes and ick build up.
-The irritation usually starts on the base of the eyelashes, right along the follicles, although it can spread all over and even around the lids).
+Mix warm water and Johnson's baby shampoo to gently wipe your eyelids, especially the upper and lower line of eyelashes, where the skin flakes and ick build up.
+The irritation usually starts on the base of the eyelashes, right along the follicles, although it can spread all over and even around the lids.
 Be sure to wash your hands with antibacterial soap first!

-2) Lid scrubs.
-There are several varieties of these over-the-counter eye wipes which are like Wet Wipes with a special formula for the eyes.
+There are several varieties of these over-the-counter eye wipes, which are like Wet Wipes with a special formula for the eyes.
 Again, wash your hands first, and be sure to clean the eyelashes thoroughly, although you should remember you're trying to remove ALL the oil from your eyelids (don't forget the lower one).
-I take these with me on trips (especially airplanes), when visiting friends, or during flare-ups when I may need to clean my eyes during the day.
+I take these with me on trips (especially on airplanes), when visiting friends, or during flare-ups when I may need to clean my eyes during the day.

-4) Be careful about touching each eye with the same washcloth, eye drop dispenser or your fingers.
+Be careful about touching each eye with the same washcloth, eye drop dispenser, or your fingers.
 If you're not careful, you could be transferring irritants from one eye to the other.
-When I use those ocusoft lid scrub cloths, for example, I use one side for one eye, and the other side for the other eye.
+When I use my OCuSOFT lid scrub cloths, for example, I use one side for one eye, and the other side for the other eye.